Are you wondering if itโs safe to sleep with your baby on your chest?

-There’s a lot of confusion about sleep safety when it comes to newborns.
-Let’s go over the most common questions so you can make the best choice for your family.
+Thereโs a lot of confusion about sleep safety when it comes to newborns.
+Letโs go over the most common questions on this topic so you can make the best choice for your family.

 Is it Safe to Sleep With My Baby on My Chest?

-Holding your baby skin-to-skin is such a powerful bonding experience that it’s recommended by the American Academy of Pediatrics (AAP) for up to an hour after birth.
-Beyond this time, it’s still considered safe with one exception—you must be awake.
-The AAP warns that falling asleep while your baby is sleeping on you greatly increases the risk of sudden infant death syndrome (SIDS).
+Beyond the hour directly after birth, having your baby sleep on your chest is still considered safe, with one exception โ you must be awake.
+The American Academy of Pediatrics2 warns that falling asleep while your baby is sleeping on you greatly increases the risk of sudden infant death syndrome (SIDS).

 How and Where Should a Newborn Sleep?